Julia-Wagner/PipeTracker/README.md

 - A plumbing company that wants to keep track of its inventory with an online application.
 - Anybody who wants to manage stock items and have an overview of the current value they have in stock.
-- A plumber who wants to easily create an invoice from the stock items used for a customer.
+- A plumber who wants to easily create a delivery note from the stock items used for a customer.

+### **Site Goals**

+- Create an easy-to-use inventory tool.
+- Adapt the application specifically for plumbing businesses.
+- Simplify the invoicing process for plumbers.
+- Give an overview of items in stock.
+- Implement CRUD functionalities for stock items, delivery notes and categories.
+- Make the application responsive, so it can be used on desktop, tablet and mobile screen-sizes.
+- Allow easy adaption to create a scalable application that could be used for other (plumbing) businesses too.

 ## **Scope Plane**